Audi Jepson

-Austin "Audi" Jepson (born August 23, 1994) is an American professional soccer player who currently plays for USL League One side Forward Madison.
+Austin "Audi" Jepson (born August 23, 1994) is an American professional soccer player.

 Career

 College & Youth career

 Jepson played college soccer at the University of Wisconsin–Green Bay from 2013 to 2017, including spending 2016 as a redshirt.

 Jepson also played three seasons in the Premier Development League, with St. Louis Lions in 2015, for Seacoast United Phantoms in 2017, and Des Moines Menace in 2018.

 Professional

 Jepson signed his first professional contract with United Soccer League side Saint Louis FC on August 9, 2018.

 On April 28, 2021, Jepson signed with USL League One side Forward Madison.